awsdocs/amazon-aurora-user-guide/doc_source/MonitoringOverview.md

 You can use the following automated monitoring tools to watch Amazon RDS and report when something is wrong:
 + **Amazon RDS Events** – Subscribe to Amazon RDS events to be notified when changes occur with a DB instance, DB cluster,  DB cluster snapshot, DB parameter group, or DB security group\.
 For more information, see [Using Amazon RDS Event Notification](USER_Events.md)\.
 + **Database log files** – View, download, or watch database log files using the Amazon RDS console or Amazon RDS API operations\.
 You can also query some database log files that are loaded into database tables\.
-For more information, see [Amazon RDS Database Log Files](USER_LogAccess.md)\.
+For more information, see [Amazon Aurora Database Log Files](USER_LogAccess.md)\.
 + **Amazon RDS Enhanced Monitoring** — Look at metrics in real time for the operating system\.
 For more information, see [Enhanced Monitoring](USER_Monitoring.OS.md)\.

 In addition, Amazon RDS integrates with Amazon CloudWatch for additional monitoring capabilities: